wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 </html>
 ```

 It defines two checkboxes: a native one and a customized one.
 We use the `json-enc` extension so it will post JSON as request body.
-When click the submit button, if both of them are unchecked, the post body looks like this:
+When clicking the submit button, if both of them are unchecked, the post body looks like this:

 ```json
 {"boolean-checkbox":false}